chaypaterson/libffwd-cancer-integrator/README.md

 in only one pass.
 As it is based on Kolmogorov forward equations rather than Kolmogorov backward equations, and is noticeably faster than Gillespie, I have named it the ''fast forward'' method.
-Other related ''fast forward'' methods may be possible.
+Other related ''fast forward'' methods may be possible, e.g. with multiple passes, or higher order Runge-Kutta steps.
+A ''fast forward'' method is one that

+    1. solves the Komogorov forward equations by numerically integrating the characteristics, and
+    2. is strictly faster than $O(\epsilon^{-2})$ in the global error $\epsilon$.

 Georg Luebeck and Suresh Moolgavkar previously developed a numerical integration approach based on Gaussian quadrature of Kolmogorov backward equations.
-I do not know if this can be extended to arbitrary directed graphs.
-Dennis Quinn's algorithm is much more closely related to the experimental algorithm here, but there are several additional improvements.
+I do not know if this can be extended to arbitrary directed graphs -- it may be possible, see Sanyi Tang et al. 2023.
+Dennis Quinn's algorithm is much more closely related to the experimental algorithm here, but we have found some radical improvements.

 What the test cases should be of:
 ---------------------------------

-Two-hit and five-hit linear models.

-Later, models on graphs.
-Need a convenient way to implement Kronecker products (TODO).
+Simulate models on graphs with both methods (Gillespie and fast forward).
+Need a convenient way to implement Kronecker products

-            /\
-            |V
-    0 ----> 1 ----> 2

-       mu0  s  mu1

-Two steps model: 3 populations $(N_0, N_1, N_2)$. $N_1$ has an advantage/growth rate $s$.

-How long does it take for an $N_2$ to appear?

-Five-hit should be similar but use Ruibo and Ivana's parameters.
+(TODO).

 Outputs:

   * Survival probabilities for Gillespie algorithm.
-Generate these using Kaplan-Meier plots DONE
+Generate these using Kaplan-Meier plots
-  * Corresponding survival curves from the generating function DONE
+  * Corresponding survival curves from the generating function

 These are both in CSV format, with a layout mirroring Ruibo Zhang et al. 2022.

 Language they should be in:
 ---------------------------

-C++ (stay as close to C as possible)
+C++